metacpan/metacpan-cpan-extracted/distros/M/Mastodon-Client/README.md

         The client's website.
 Defaults to the value of the `website` attribute.

-    When successful, sets the `client_secret` and `client_id` attributes of the Mastodon::Client object and returns the modified object.
+    When successful, sets the `client_secret`, `scopes`, and `client_id` attributes of the Mastodon::Client object and returns the modified object.

     This should be called **once** per client and its contents cached locally.